nerdynewt/reportinator-2.0/README.md

 ./main.sh
 ```

 This will run the configuration script.
 When prompted, enter the path to the root folder you just created.
+(Remember to include the trailing slash)

 ## Usage

-- Make a folder inside the root folder (ex `$ mkdir ~/Documents/Reports/Fabry-Perot`), and place one or more of the following files inside:
+- Make a folder inside the root folder (ex `$ mkdir ~/Documents/Reports/Fabry-Perot/`), and place one or more of the following files inside:

-  - A template file: this is your `.tex` file with ~placeholders~ in place of tables, graphs etc. See below for a list of supported placeholders. ex:
+  - A template file: this is your `.tex` file (or a `.md` file)with ~placeholders~ in place of tables, graphs etc. See below for a list of supported placeholders. ex:

   - ```
-    $ cat ~/Documents/Lab Reports/Fabry-Perot/template.tex
+    $ cat ~/Documents/Reports/Fabry-Perot/template.tex
     ...
     \section{Observations}
     ~tables~